 Belgian Champion cycling jersey Molteni Arcore - 1971-1972

-The Belgian champion's jersey in the Molteni version of the black-yellow-red champion jersey of Belgium.
-This comfortable aerodynamic cycling jersey is a replica of the National Championship jersey of Belgium.
-This shirt was worn by two riders from the Molteni team, namely Eddy Merckx in 1971 when he joined Molteni and Herman Springel could take over the jersey from his famous teammate after winning the National title himself.
+The Belgian champion's jersey in the Molteni version.
+This comfortable aerodynamic cycling jersey is a replica of the National Champion jersey of Belgium.
+This shirt has been worn by two riders from the Molteni team.
+Eddy Merckx wore it in 1971 when he joined Molteni and Herman Springel could take over the jersey from his famous teammate after winning the National title himself.
 Herman wore the National Tricolore in 1971-1972.

 Eddy Merckx in the Belgium Champion Tricolore of Molteni

-Eddy Merckx was awarded the black-yellow-red jersey in 1970 when he won the national championship of Belgium under the FAEMA flag.
-With the transition to Molteni, the jersey moved automatically and the name Molteni was added.
-In 1971 his teammate Herman van Springel won the national title from Molteni and he was able to take over that jersey from Eddy.
-Herman Van Springel was a great cyclist who became Eddy Merckx's foreman in the Molteni team in 1971.
-In 1968 Herman finished second in the Tour de France - he lost in the last time trial to Jan Janssen.
-Van Springel's nickname is “Monsieur Bordeaux-Paris” because he won this race seven times.
+Eddy Merckx got the black-yellow-red jersey in 1970 when he won the National Championship of Belgium with the FAEMA team.
+When he switched to Molteni, the jersey moved with him and the name Molteni was put on the jersey.
+In 1971, his teammate Herman van Springel won the national title, and so he was able to take the jersey over.
+Herman Van Springel was a great cyclist who became Eddy Merckx's chief helper on the Molteni team in 1971.
+Van Springel's nickname is "Monsieur Bordeaux-Paris" because he won this race seven times.

-The Italian professional cycling team Molteni was active in cycling for a long time, namely from 1958 to 1976.
-Molteni was a salami producer based in Arcore, in the Milan region.
-Molteni won 663 stage as a cycling team.
+The Italian professional cycling team Molteni was active in the cycling world for a long time, from 1958 to 1976.
+Molteni was a salami producer based in Arcore, in the region of Milan.
+The team won 663 stages in total.

 De RedTed Retro-collection - Sport fashion with a hug